December 30, 2022

-Or, ATC may give you a heads up if you’re flying towards the wrong airport.
+Or, ATC may give you a heads-up if you’re flying toward the wrong airport.
 If you are flying into the Los Angeles area headed to Hawthorne airport and begin lining up for Compton airport, ATC may point this out and give you helpful vectors to your destination.

 It is important to note that with flight following, you are not handing over any of your pilot responsibilities to ATC.

-If you are flying out of a Class C or Class D airport, you can usually request flight following with the local ground control.
+If you are flying out of a Class C or Class D airport, for a VFR flight following request, you can usually request flight following with the local ground control.
 Because flight following is voluntary, if the airspace is extremely busy, controllers may tell you they are unable to provide.